canvasxyz/canvas/packages/core/README.md

 interface CoreConfig {
 	// pass `null` to run in memory
 	directory: string | null
-	// defaults to ipfs:// hash of spec uri?: string
+	// defaults to ipfs:// hash of app uri?: string
-	spec: string
+	app: string
 	libp2p?: Libp2p
 	providers?: Record<string, ethers.providers.JsonRpcProvider>
 	// defaults to fetching each block from the provider with no caching